marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 \
 \
 *I am always doing that which I cannot do, so that I may learn how to do it.* &ndash; PABLO PICASSO
 \
 \
+*Any virtue that a man has, even if he has many vices, should not be used as a tool against him.* &ndash; ISIDOR RABI
+\
+\
 *Courage is not the lack of fear.
 It's knowing that something is more important than your fear.* &ndash; AMBROSE REDMOON